‘Are you thirsty?’ This AI-enabled robot can bring beer to holiday parties.

 While it cannot apply your sunscreen, blow off the sand from the beach or cook your Independence Day hot dogs, it seemingly solves one issue.

 “Nobody loves lugging around like a giant cooler and sweating in the 100-degree heat,” said Joshua Egan, brand director at Heineken USA.
-It was built around a “charming” AI personality.
-And was shown this summer to mark the nation’s return to semi-normalcy after gatherings last summer were discouraged due to the coronavirus.
+It was built around a “charming” AI personality and was shown this summer to mark the nation’s return to semi-normalcy after gatherings last summer were discouraged due to the coronavirus.
 It was also unveiled to draw attention to the brand’s new beer can design, as the beverage category faces increasing competition from hard seltzers.

 It does not have to house Heineken products.
 The robot is constructed to tote around ice, so you could seemingly use any beverage you would want to keep cold.